Sprinkles and Sprouts

 Savoury Mince is a British and Australian comfort food classic.
 It's a budget-friendly, cozy, one-pan dish of ground/minced beef and vegetables in a rich gravy.

-As well as being delicious (seriously, my kids love this), what makes savoury mince so special is its adaptability.
-You can sneak in extra veggies, swap out the beef for lamb, chicken, pork, or turkey, and play with the seasonings to make it your own.
+As well as being delicious (seriously my kids love this!), what makes savoury mince so special is its adaptability.
+You can steal in extra veggies, swap out the beef for lamb, chicken pork, or turkey, and play around with the seasonings to make it your own.

-Whether you grew up with this classic or it's your first time making it, savoury mince is sure to become a regular on your dinner table.
-It's comfort food at its finest-simple, hearty, and totally delicious!
+Whether you grew up with this classic or it's your first time making it, savoury mince is sure to become a regular on our dinner table.
+It's comfort food at its finest!
+Simple, hearty and totally delicious!

-Onion: You can use any onion that you have available.
-We usually have standard brown onions.
+Onion: You can use any onion that you have in the kitchen.
+I have a bowl of standard brown onions, so they are what I use most often.

-Garlic: Unusually for this site, there is only 1 clove of garlic in this recipe.
-That's because this is a dish from my childhood; there was never garlic when my Gran made it for us.
-But I couldn't resist adding a little bit.
+Garlic: Unusually for me, there is only 1 cloves of garlic in this recipe.
+That's because this a dish from my childhood; there was never garlic when my Gran made it for us.
+But I couldn't resit adding a little bit.
 But as always, measure garlic with your heart.
+And if you want it just like Gran made, then leave the garlic out completely.

-Ground/minced beef: For a truly comforting meal, go for ground/minced beef with some fat content; it will help the sauce have that rich mouth feel.
-I typically buy 85% beef/15% fat.
+Ground/Minced beef: For a truely comforting meal, go for a ground/minced beef with some fat content.
+It will help the sauce have that rich mouth feel.
+I typically buy a mix that is 85% beef/15% fat.
 If you buy lean beef the meat will taste drier.
+But again if that works for you, go for it.

-Beef broth: This adds a beefy, meaty flavor.
+Beef broth/stock: This adds a beefy, meaty flavor.
 Feel free to use chicken or vegetable broth if you only have those available.

-Beef bouillon cubes: These really boost the meaty flavor of the ground beef.
-I use beef oxo cubes (the red ones).
-But use whatever you have.
-Or you can replace them with 2 teaspoons of a concentrate like 'better than bouillon' (check the instructions on your concentrate.
-You want to use however much it suggests for 2 cups of water)
+Beef bouillon cubes: These really boost the easy flavor of the ground beef.
+I use beef oxo cubes (the red ones) but use whatever you have.
+Or you can replace them with a concentrate like 'better than bouillon'.
+Check the instructions, and use however much it suggests for 2 cups of water.

-Frozen veg: Any frozen veg works here, carrot, corn, and peas are traditional.
+Frozen veg: Any frozen veg works here, carrot and peas are traditional plus corn in Australia.
 But use what you know your family will eat.
 If you are using something chunky like broccoli or cauliflower, you will need to use more than 1½ cups worth.

 Recipe Tips